magomimmo/modern-cljs/doc/tutorial-03.md

 ## Add compojure to project.clj

-Before running our new CLJ based http-server, we need to add `compojure` to the `project.clj` dependencies section as follows:
+Before running our new CLJ-based http-server, we need to add `compojure` to the `project.clj` dependencies section as follows:

 ```clojure